DuncanWilder/highdash/README.md

 Tried using `import { someFunction } from '@duncanogle/hidash';` and got an error message?

-In my day-to-day job, I noticed that our tests were slow.
-While bundling the code for the browser tree-shook out libraries such as Lodash and our internal component library, Jest didn't do this tree-shaking.
-This meant that Jest was loading our entire component library (and other libraries such as Lodash) into memory for each test file, using gigabytes of memory and causing slow test.
+While bundling the code for the browser, tree-shaking of libraries such as Lodash happens automatically.
+However, Jest doesn't do this tree-shaking.
+This means that Jest will load the entire library such as Lodash into memory for each test file, using a lot of memory and causing slow tests.

-Removing barrel imports halved the run time of our tests, despite the codebase increasing by 40% during the period of barrel-removal.
+In practise, removing barrel imports halved the run time of tests at my company, despite the codebase increasing by 40% during the period of barrel-removal.

 ## Function list